suite/euchre-ts/README.md

 # euchre-ts
-EuchreTs is the complete euchre card game written purley in typescript.
+EuchreTs is the complete euchre card game written purely in typescript.

 ### Installation
 Setup: